 However, Seah Peck Seah did not just live a life of leisure, parties, and celebrations.

 In the area of community leadership, Seah Peck Seah was appointed a Justice of the Peace, just like his father.
-And as a Straits Chinese, like his brother Seah Liang Seah, he served in the Straits Chinese British Association (SCBA).
+And as a prominent Straits Chinese, like his brother Seah Liang Seah, he served in the Straits Chinese British Association (SCBA).
 In fact, Seah Peck Seah was the first Honorary Treasurer of the Association, holding the position for four years.
+And in 1916, he was also a member of a committee to welcome the Chinese Amateur Theatrical Company of Penang to perform in Singapore in aid of the European Red Cross Fund.

 He also strongly supported local education.
 According to Sir Song Ong Siang, in April 1899, the foundations for the Singapore Chinese Girls’ School were established; Seah Peck Seah, alongside Sir Song Ong Siang and Dr Lim Boon Keng, was on the committee.